calum/osrs-leagues-planner/README.md

 ### Creating a Plan

 - **Add Steps:** Use the "Add Step" button to create new steps in your plan.
-Each step can include a title, description, inventory items, and a location on the map.
+Each step can include a title, description, inventory items, skill XP gains, task points, and a location on the map.
-- **Edit Steps:** Double-click a step title to edit it or click the edit icon.
-You can also edit the description using the integrated Markdown editor.
+- **Edit Steps:** Double-click a step title to edit it.
+You can also edit the description using the integrated Markdown editor, which now supports advanced formatting options.
-- **Manage Inventory:** Drag and drop items in your inventory to reorder them or add new items with the "Add Item" button.
+- **Manage Inventory:** Drag and drop items in your inventory to reorder them, or double-click to edit or add new items.
+The dropdown menu allows you to quickly select previously used items.
+- **Skill XP Tracking:** Add skill XP gains directly in the step description using the format "Skill +XP" (e.g., "Attack +15000xp").
+The Skill XP Tracker will automatically update to reflect the total XP for each skill.
+- **Task Tracking:** Include task points in your step descriptions by adding "<X>" where X is the number of points.
+The Task Tracker will display the cumulative points earned before and after each step.
 - **Map Location:** Click "Edit Map Location" to set the location for a step.
 The map URL will be saved and can be reused across steps.

 ### Exporting and Importing Plans